RSICC Home Page RSICC CODE PACKAGE CCC-

 4. NATURE OF PROBLEM SOLVED

-CEM03.01 is the latest in a series of codes including CEM2k+GEM2, CEM97, and CEM95.
-It is an extended and improved version of the earlier codes, which implement versions of the Cascade-Exciton Model (CEM) of nuclear reactions.
-CEM03.01 considers IntraNuclear Cascade (INC), preequilibrium, evaporation, fission, and Fermi Break-up mechanisms of nuclear reactions as well as coalescence of complex particles up to 4He from fast INC nucleons.
-CEM03.01 calculates total reaction and fission cross-sections, nuclear fissilities, excitation functions, nuclide distributions (yields) of all produced isotopes separately as well as their A- and Z-distributions, energy and angular spectra, double-differential cross-sections, mean multiplicities, i.e. the number of ejectiles per inelastic interaction of the projectile with the target, ejectile yields and their mean energies for n, p, d, t, 3He, 4He, π+, π-, and π0.
-By modifying an input variable, evaporation of as many as 60 isotopes heavier than 4He (up to 28Mg) may also be modeled.
-In addition, CEM03.01 provides in its output separately the yields of Forward (F) and Backward (B) produced isotopes, their mean kinetic energies, A- and Z-distributions of the mean emission angle, their parallel velocities, and the F/B ratio of all products in the laboratory system, distributions of the mean angle between two fission fragments, of neutron multiplicity, of the excitation energy, of momentum and angular momentum, and of mass and charge numbers of residual nuclei after the INC and preequilibrium stages of reactions, as well as for fissioning nuclei before and after fission.
-CEM03.01 calculates reactions induced by nucleons, pions, bremsstrahlung and monochromatic photons on not too light targets at incident energies from ~10 MeV (~30 MeV, in the case of γ + A) up to several GeV.
+The Fortran 77 code CEM03.03 is an extended and improved version of the earlier codes CEM03.01 and CEM2k+GEM2, which are based in turn on their predecessor codes CEM2k, CEM97, CEM95, CEM92M, CEM92, and MARIAG, which implement versions of the Cascade- Exciton Model (CEM) of nuclear reactions.
+CEM03.03 calculates total reaction and fission cross-sections, nuclear fissilities, excitation functions, nuclide distributions (yields) of all produced isotopes separately as well as their A- and Z-distributions, energy and angular spectra, double-differential cross-sections, mean multiplicities, i.e. the number of ejectiles per inelastic interaction of the projectile with the target, ejectile yields and their mean energies for n, p, d, t, 3He, 4He, π+, π−, and π0.
+In addition, CEM03.03 provides in its output separately the yields of Forward (F) and Backward (B) produced isotopes, their mean kinetic energies, A and Z-distributions of the mean emission angle, their parallel velocities, and the F/B ratio of all products in the laboratory system, distributions of the mean angle between two fission fragments, of neutron multiplicity, of the excitation energy, of momentum and angular momentum, and of mass and charge numbers of residual nuclei after the INC and preequilibrium stages of reactions, as well as for fissioning nuclei before and after fission.
+CEM03.03 calculates reactions induced by nucleons, pions, bremsstrahlung and monochromatic photons on not too light targets at incident energies from ∼10 MeV (∼ 30 MeV, in the case of γ+A) up to several GeV.
+This Manual describes the basic assumptions of the improved CEM as realized in the code CEM03.03, essential technical details of the code such as the description of the input and output files, and provides the user with necessary information for practical use of and for possible modification of the CEM03.03 output, if required.

 5. METHOD OF SOLUTION